 Massachusetts has reciprocal relationships with the following states: Connecticut, Colorado, Georgia, Iowa, Mississippi, Nebraska, New Mexico, Pennsylvania, Rhode Island, Tennessee, and West Virginia.
 If you are from one of these eleven states, you will only need to pay a small application fee or submit a record of your license history for full practicing privileges in MA.
 Reciprocity is not absolute, and requirements will vary from state to state.
 Other states do not offer any formal reciprocity.
 For example, Florida’s reciprocity with Massachusetts only offers an educational waiver under certain conditions.

 If you’ve ever thought about how to become a real estate agent in Boston, now is a great time to start.
 For qualified candidates, we are currently offering scholarships that will reimburse some to all of the cost of your licensing process!
-Apply now to speak to jumpstart your future in real estate.
+Apply now to speak to a hiring manager and jumpstart your future in real estate.